 - Right-wing foundations have developed a truly comprehensive funding strategy, providing grants to a broad range of groups, each promoting right-wing positions to their specific audiences.
 The grants have created and nurtured an enormous range of organizations all bent on promoting a far-right-wing agenda.
 Recipients of foundation largesse include the right-wing media; national "think tanks" and advocacy groups; a budding network of regional and state-based think tanks; conservative university programs; conservative college newspapers; conservative scholars and more.
 In many of these funding areas, progressive and mainstream foundation giving lags far behind.

-- Five foundations stand out from the rest: the Lynde and Harry Bradley Foundation, the Koch Family foundations, the John M. Olin Foundation, the Scaife Family foundations and the Adolph Coors Foundation.
-Each has helped fund a range of far-right programs, including some of the most politically charged work of the last several years.
+- Five foundations stand out from the rest: the Lynde and Harry Bradley Foundation, the Koch Family foundations, the John M. Olin Foundation, the Scaife Family Foundations and the Adolph Coors Foundation.
+Each has helped fund a range of far-right programmes, including some of the most politically charged work of the 1990s.
 For example, the American Spectator magazine, which led the charge on President Bill Clinton's state trooper contretemps and launched a slash-and-burn strategy targeting Anita Hill, is a prime recipient of foundation support.

 - Public debate on a number of issues has been transformed by foundation largesse.
 For example, the Wisconsin-based Bradley Foundation has supported a range of pro-voucher efforts in its home state, sowing the seeds for that state's first-in-the-nation school vouchers program in Milwaukee.
 Other such case studies are presented in the report.

 The following organisations have the word 'foundation' in their title.
 Under English law the name 'foundation' has no precise meaning unlike in the US.
 For our purposes, such organisations may be charities but are not a philanthropic foundations in the sense of Private foundations in the US.